PauseAI/pauseai-website/src/posts/protests.md

 ## Organizing a protest

 - [Join our discord](https://discord.gg/2XXWXvErfA) to discuss organizing a protest.
 We're happy to help you with advice and resources!
 - Make sure you write a press release and send it to the media.
-Give sufficient background and sources for your claims.
+Read more about [how to write a press release](/writing-press-releases).
 - Find coalition partners, and get as many people to join as possible.
 - Pick a fitting location and date.
 - Have something to hand out, like <a href="/PauseAI_flyer.pdf" target="_blank">our flyer</a>.